 What Are Power Words?

 Power words are words that can trigger an emotional response from people.
-They are used by bloggers, marketers, copywriters, etc., to compel people to act.
+They are used by bloggers, marketers, copywriters, write my essay service, etc, to compel people to act.

 Power words are so persuasive that your audience can’t resist carrying out your desired action.
 Whether it is to click a link, read a blog post or purchase a product, power words do a lot of convincing.